DIGOARTHUR/rfid-reader-input/README.md

 #### Props

+> [!NOTE]
+> For the component to work, insert the properties correctly.
+You can follow the code example.

 - `open`  < boolean > : here a variable with the value of false or true is inserted to open the Input. (_mandatory_)
 - `onRequestClose` < ( ) => void > : receives a function to change the variable to the true state, closing the Input. (_mandatory_)